simonsmith/simonsmith.io/source/posts/2016-07-12-dipping-a-toe-into-functional-js-with-lodash-fp.md

 ### How does currying help?

-Lodash-fp functions are auto-curried, so when given fewer arguments than expected they give back a function.
+lodash/fp functions are auto-curried, so when given fewer arguments than expected they give back a function.
 This works really well with `flow`:

 ```js